MagnusBoxMike/Syncro-Rmm/README.md

 2. Select a customer
 3. Under custom fields, click edit
 4. Input a secure username and password in the "Magnus Box Password" & "Magnus Box Username" fields
+  -  <b>Note</b>: The password for the user can NOT contain special characters.
+Otherwise, it is unable to remotely log in to Magnus Box and will require you to manually log in the user.
 5. Repeat this process for every customer that you would like to add to Magnus Box.

 You will also need a dedicated Magnus Box API account setup for Syncro.
 You will use this to run the scripts.
 To have a dedicated API account setup, please email support@magnusbox.com and request a Syncro API user account.